Interest Groups

 General Internal Medicine Interest Group (GIMIG)

-Our group aims to help medical learners learn about internal medicine and to establish communication with faculty and other learners who share similar interests.
+Our group aims to introduce medical learners to internal medicine and establish communication with faculty and other students who share similar interests.
 GIMIG has a faculty advisor who provides guidance and lends continuity to the group.
-We organize talks, arrange shadowing opportunities for learners to learn more about internal medicine and subspecialties as possible careers.
+We organize events and arrange learning opportunities related to internal medicine and subspecialties.

 Genetics in Medicine MUN MED Interest Group